Genrep-Software/style-guides/c++/cppguide.md

 Objects of copyable and movable types can be passed and returned by value, which makes APIs simpler, safer, and more general.
-Unlike when passing objects by pointer or reference, there\'s no risk of confusion over ownership, lifetime, mutability, and similar issues, and no need to specify them in the contract.
+Unlike when passing objects by pointer or reference, there's no risk of confusion over ownership, lifetime, mutability, and similar issues, and no need to specify them in the contract.
 It also prevents non-local interactions between the client and the implementation, which makes them easier to